PositroniumSpectroscopy/positronium/README.rst

 Ps
 ~~

-is used to define a class called Ps, which can be used to represent a particular atomic state of positronium using the quantum numbers
+This package contains a class called Ps, which can be used to represent a particular atomic state of positronium using the quantum numbers

 +-----+----------------------------+